Bolton, Greater Manchester, Salford

 Early Detection for Delirium

-Digital Assessment Tool
+Digital Assessment Tool - this project has now completed.

 Delirium is a common clinical condition, recognised as a type of serious brain failure, with symptoms that include reduced awareness, a reduced ability to focus, disorientation and memory or language problems.